btejedaw2k/bash_profile/README.md

     'source': '<source where your bash profile script is located>' 'account': '<OS account>'
 ```
-**By setting up the account name the default directory where the profile bash will be save change from /etc/profile.d/ to /home/accountname**
+**By setting up the account name the default directory wwill be changed change from /etc/profile.d/ to /home/accountname**